-Find out other ways to become your child's ADHD friendship coach and guide his social development here.
+Find out other ways to become your child's ADHD ADHD friendship coach and guide his social development here.

 Observe the Situation

 Get to the root of the problem.
-ADHD children often have little sense of how they're perceived by their peers, and will commit social blunders without realizing it.
+Children with ADHD often have little sense of how they're perceived by their peers, and will commit social blunders without realizing it.
 Help them by discussing what went wrong, why it happened, and what your child could (not should) do differently next time.
 Be as sensitive with your attention deficit child as you would be with a close adult friend -- too much negative feedback can hurt your child's self-esteem.

 On the flip side, when your child has a successful interaction, congratulate him.